gertt/Aws-text-extractor/README.md

 - Prod can be accessible by url http://localhost:9292/aws-text-extractor-prod/upload
 - Test can be accessible by url http://localhost:9393/aws-text-extractor-test/upload

+Note: The api can be accessed by post method, body, form-data, key -> img, value an image.

 The logging is made by slf4j-api  and all logs are printed on log/log directory every day is another file with the date name